benfoxall/benfoxall.github.com/_posts/2013-10-01-context-require.md

 ### Limitations / solutions

-I can use this approach because I've got independant bits of content.
+I can use this approach because I've got independent bits of content.
 Creating larger scale interconnected sites requires a lot more thought and planning.
 [Addy Osami](https://twitter.com/intent/user?screen_name=addyosmani) did a [great talk](http://vimeo.com/40866386) on building large scale JS applications at last years jQueryUK.
 He also has an online book - [Learning JavaScript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) which is worth a read.

 The other limitation of this approach is performance.
 Require.js has a great build tool which lets you compile your components into a single file - though this would defeat the purpose of what I was trying to do in the first place.